nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the delivery was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Models#undo()`, which will shift the `deliveryBookStatePointer` and `inventoryBookStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Models#undo()`, which will shift the `deliveryBookStatePointer` and `inventoryBookStatePointer` once to the left, pointing it to the previous states, and restores the inventoryBook/deliveryBook to those states.

 ![UndoRedoState3](images/UndoRedoState3.png)